zhiyu-kang/AoU-Tutorial/README.md

 2. Select the dataset you wish to analyze and click **Analyze** to open the **Export Dataset** dialog.
 Here, you can choose R, Python, or SAS export options and either send the code directly to a new or existing notebook, or copy it for use in your preferred IDE (*see [Exporting and analyzing your data in Workbench applications](https://support.researchallofus.org/hc/en-us/articles/360039585831-Exporting-and-analyzing-your-data-in-Workbench-applications) for detailed instructions*)
 3. (optional)  If you select the GWAS concept, you can find the path to the extracted VCF files by following [guidance](https://support.researchallofus.org/hc/en-us/articles/4558187754772-Selecting-Genomic-data-using-the-Genomic-Extraction-tool)

+#### 4. Other Applications
+- RStudio: Full-featured R IDE for statistical modeling and graphics
+- SAS Studio: SAS language interface optimized for large dataset handling and advanced statistical analyses
+- Cromwell (WDL): Managed WDL workflows via Google Batch API, supporting complex bioinformatics pipelines
+> See [Overview of applications in the Researcher Workbench](https://support.researchallofus.org/hc/en-us/articles/21793933965204-Overview-of-applications-in-the-Researcher-Workbench) for more details

-#### 4. Example Analysis Workflow for RA study
+#### 5. Example Analysis Workflow for RA study
 **Data Preparation:**
 1. Extract genomic data: [00_RA_Genomic_Extraction](https://github.com/zhiyu-kang/AoU-Tutorial/blob/main/data_preparation/00_RA_Genomic_Extraction.ipynb)
 2. Obtain target survey and condition concept ids: [Survey_Search](https://github.com/zhiyu-kang/AoU-Tutorial/blob/main/extra/Survey_Search.ipynb) & [ICD_to_SNOMED](https://github.com/zhiyu-kang/AoU-Tutorial/blob/main/extra/ICD_to_SNOMED.ipynb)
 3. Extract dataset (output parquet files for the next step): [01_Dataset_Extraction.ipynb](https://github.com/zhiyu-kang/AoU-Tutorial/blob/main/data_preparation/01_Dataset_Extraction.ipynb)
 4. Builde dataset (Saved dataset as csv file in the bucket): [02_Dataset_Builder.ipynb](https://github.com/zhiyu-kang/AoU-Tutorial/blob/main/data_preparation/02_Dataset_Builder.ipynb)

-**Data Analysis**
+**Data Analysis:**

 5. [R file]
-#### 5. Other Applications
-- RStudio: Full-featured R IDE for statistical modeling and graphics
-- SAS Studio: SAS language interface optimized for large dataset handling and advanced statistical analyses
-- Cromwell (WDL): Managed WDL workflows via Google Batch API, supporting complex bioinformatics pipelines
-> See [Overview of applications in the Researcher Workbench](https://support.researchallofus.org/hc/en-us/articles/21793933965204-Overview-of-applications-in-the-Researcher-Workbench) for more details

 ---